-Ad-Free Blog Sites: The Future or the Beginning of the End for Blogging?
+Ad-Free Blog Sites: The Future or the End of Blogging?

 In the earlier days of blogging, it was relatively easy to create a passive income stream by hosting advertising on a blog with programs such as Google AdSense.
 But those glory days are gone and not likely to return due to ad-blocking technologies and intense competition for blog content from every imaginable source, including social media.

 Plus, some bloggers are fed up with the constant changes to social media platforms they’ve used to promote their content, especially Facebook.
 One of the most significant changes was a “demoting” of Facebook Pages posts in users’ News Feeds.
 In order to get a shot at getting placement in News Feeds, Pages would now have to pay for either advertising or “boosting” posts.

 So today, bloggers are seeking new, non-advertising ways to monetize their content and gain web traffic.
 Ad-free blog sites usually involve some form of gated content that readers pay to consume.

 Bloggers with self-hosted blogs—blog sites where bloggers host, finance, and control all aspects of the site’s operation—may gate their content, inviting readers to “pay” for access with a subscription, or by providing an email address.
 The content is usually password protected.
 Sometimes to entice readers to subscribe, a limited amount of free content is offered to non-subscribers, with full access granted with a paid subscription.

 This is the most challenging of the models because the blogger must drive traffic to the site through a variety of methods, including SEO (another constantly moving target!), social media, and, ironically, paying for advertising!
 As well, there has to be significant value offered to entice readers to pay for the content.